Recording practices of the Beatles: EMI (Abbey Road)

 In the early part of the 1960s, EMI's Abbey Road Studios was equipped with EMI-made British Tape Recorders (BTR) which were developed in 1948, as copies of German wartime recorders.
 The BTR was a twin-track, valve-based machine.
 When recording on the twin-track machine there was very little opportunity for overdubbing; the recording was essentially that of a live music performance.

-The first two Beatles albums, Please Please Me and With the Beatles, were recorded on the EMI BTR-2 in mono and BTR-3, a two-track machine; with the introduction of four-track machines in 1963 (the first 4-track Beatles recording was "I Want to Hold Your Hand") there came a change in the way recordings were made—tracks could be built up layer by layer, encouraging experimentation in the multitrack recording process.
+The first two Beatles albums, Please Please Me and With the Beatles, were recorded on the EMI BTR-2 in mono and BTR-3, a 2-track machine; with the introduction of 4-track machines in 1963 (the first 4-track Beatles recording was "I Want to Hold Your Hand") there came a change in the way recordings were made—tracks could be built up layer by layer, encouraging experimentation in the multitrack recording process.

-In 1968 eight-track recorders became available, but Abbey Road was somewhat slow in adopting the new technology and a number of Beatles tracks (including "Hey Jude") were recorded in other studios in London to get access to the new eight-track recorders.
+In 1968, 8-track recorders became available, but Abbey Road was somewhat slow in adopting the new technology and a number of Beatles tracks (including "Hey Jude") were recorded in other London studios to take advantage of the flexibility of 8-track machines.

-The Beatles' album Abbey Road, was the only one to be recorded using a transistorised mixing console, the EMI TG12345, rather than the earlier REDD valve consoles.
+The Beatles' album Abbey Road was the only one to be recorded using a transistorised mixing console, the EMI TG12345, rather than the earlier EMI REDD valve (tube) consoles.
 Let It Be was recorded largely at the Beatles' own Apple Studios, using borrowed REDD valve consoles from EMI after the designer Magic Alex (Alex Mardas) failed to come up with a suitable desk for the studio.
 Engineer Geoff Emerick has said that the transistorised console played a large part in shaping overall sound of Abbey Road, lacking the aggressive edge of the valve consoles.